jumptrading/influx-spout/README.md

 [TOML]: https://github.com/toml-lang/toml

-### Data Units
+### Byte Sizes

-All configuration options that define a bytes size are specified as a string and contain an optional unit suffix.
+All configuration options that define a bytes size are specified using a string and contain an optional unit suffix.
 These examples are all valid ways to express the same byte size: `"2097152"`, `"2048KB"`, `"2MB"`, `"2M"` (single char), `"2mb"` (lower case), `"2 MB"` (space before unit).

+### Time Durations

+All configuration options that define a time duration are specified using a string and should use a unit suffix.
+These examples are all valid ways to express the same duration: `"7200s"`, `"120m"`, `"2h"`.
+Valid suffixes are "ns", "us", "ms", "s", "m" and "h".

 ## Modes